raed-nimer/CI-PP5-react-frontend/README.md

 - As a user, I want to view my orders to track past purchases.
 - As a user, I want to filter products by category to find them easily.
 - As a user, I want to be able to view and update my profile.

 ## Agile development

 Link to my [GitHub Agile Project](https://github.com/users/raed-nimer/projects/4)

+I felt a bit more confident implementing the Agile methodology since I had experience from the last project.
+For this project, I decided to use Kanban and the MOSCOW prioritization method.

+Epics and User stories helped me organize the project better.
+And it can be even more efficient when used within a team.
+I will continue using this methodology for my future projects, considering it very helpful.
+I will also start exploring Jira, which is also considered a good agile and project management tool.

+I created four columns: Backlog, In Progress, In review and Done.
+I also created 9 labels:

+For MoSCoW prioritization: Must-have, Should-have, Could-have, Won't-have 5 helper labels: bug, Done, Epic, enhancement, User-story

 # Testing